Associated-Rediffusion: Formation

 Associated-Rediffusion added new television studios at Wembley Park in 1960.
-Their size and unique design attracted worldwide attention.
+Their size and design attracted attention.
 During the 1960s, the studios were home to some of the most popular programmes on the ITV network, including The Rat Catchers, Blackmail, At Last, The 1948 Show and The Frost Report.
 The Beatles appeared at the studios on more than one occasion.